flutter/website/src/docs/development/accessibility-and-localization/internationalization.md

 By default, Flutter only provides US English localizations.
-To add support for other languages, an application must specify additional `MaterialApp` properties, and include a separate package called `flutter_localizations`.
+To add support for other languages, an application must specify additional `MaterialApp` (or `CupertinoApp`) properties, and include a separate package called `flutter_localizations`.
 As of November 2020, this package supports 77 languages.

 To use flutter_localizations,